gleam-lang/website/cheatsheets/gleam-for-elm-users.md

          z = 4
          t = 3
       in
-      z + (t * 5) -- Parenthesis are used to gropu arithmetic expressions
+      z + (t * 5) -- Parenthesis are used to group arithmetic expressions
   in
   y + x
 end